stylder/nginx/README.md

-# Boilerplate for nginx with Let’s Encrypt on docker-compose
+# Nginx with Let’s Encrypt on docker-compose

-> This repository is accompanied by a [step-by-step guide on how to set up nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

 `init-letsencrypt.sh` fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker-compose